avoidwork/tenso/README.md

-tenso
+Tensō
 =====

-Tensō is a REST framework for node.js
+Tensō is a REST framework for node.js, designed to simplify the implementation of APIs.

+Coming soon!